seDirector/Translations/README.md

 1. Fork this repo.
 2. Create a copy of `English.json` and name it `LanguageName.json` (i.e. `Klingon.json`).
 3. Edit the language file that corresponds with your language by going to your forked copy and then clicking the little pen icon at the bottom right of the page.
-4. Come back to this repo and make a new pull request.
+4. Once you've made significant changes, come back to this repo and make a new pull request.
-5. Once approved, your username will be mentioned in seDirector as a contributor AND you'll receive a free donor license.
+5. If you've translated the majority of the language file, your username will be mentioned in seDirector as a contributor AND you'll receive a free donor license.

 A good JSON editor to use is http://jsoneditoronline.org.